Scalr/agent-helm/charts/agent-local/README.md

 ## Volume Configuration

-The Scalr Agent uses a data volume for caching run data, configuration versions, and OpenTofu/Terraform plugins, stored in the directory specified by `dataDir` (default: `/var/lib/scalr-agent`).
+The Scalr Agent uses a data volume for caching run data, configuration versions, and OpenTofu/Terraform plugins, stored in the directory specified by `dataHome` (default: `/var/lib/scalr-agent`).
 This directory is mounted to a volume defined in the `persistence` section.
 Since the data volume is used for temporary files and caching, both ephemeral and persistent storage are suitable for production.
 However, persistent storage avoids re-downloading providers and binaries on pod restarts and positively impacts Run Stage initialization times.

 ### Storage Options